New York Markets

 Eataly is an ode to the Italian kitchen.
 Since its opening, in 2010 by master chef Mario Batali, it’s been busy every single day.
 Located on 200 Fifth Avenue (between 23rd and 24th Street, subway stop 23rd Street) Eataly offers, to name a few, a market, espresso bars, a gelato shop, bars, a liquor store, a shop for cook books and cooking utensils, a cooking school and various restaurants.
 You can get anything in Eataly: from whole fish to fresh mozzarella and imported Parma ham.
 The restaurants and bars, each specialising in different ingredients, offer a wide selection of Italian dishes.
 Unfortunately, these dishes aren’t cheap.
 A platter with a selection of cold meats is available from $11, and a glass of wine will set you back at least $7.
 For a main dish or a bottle of wine, expect to pay a premium.
 The best way to experience Eataly is to sample the espresso, order an ice cream (one of the top 10 in New York!) or have an afternoon drink.

-Le District in Lower Manhattan, close to the World Trade Center site, could be considered as the French Eataly.
+Le District in Lower Manhattan, close to One World Observatory, could be considered as the French Eataly.
 Enjoy lovely French cheeses at La Fromagerie, fresh bread at La Boulangerie or macarons at La Pâtisserie, to name a few of the options.
 With a cosy bar, several market stands offering French delicacies and three French restaurants it’s the place to be if you’re looking for refined food in New York.

 Close to High Line Park and Meatpacking District you’ll find Gansevoort Market.
 With its concrete floors and brick walls, it’s a hip hot spot for New Yorkers and tourists alike.
 Multiple eateries have gathered under one roof and there are many options to choose, from macarons and ice cream to lobster rolls and sushi.
 Gansevoort Market isn’t cheap.
 Three sushi rolls will easily cost you 18 dollars and you’ll pay up to 3 dollars for a macaron.
 Nevertheless, it’s a nice spot for a snack or a cup of coffee on your way to one of Meatpacking District’s landmarks.
 Find your favourite food stall, order some food and enjoy it sitting at a bar or at one of the many tables.